Perceptual Abundance

 Earthrise showed us our planet.
 Gaia showed us our galaxy.

 Thirty years ago, we knew the precise distances to roughly a thousand nearby stars.
-We had painstakingly measured them, one by one, using methods that took years of careful observation.
+We had measured them one by one, over years of observation.
 Today, we know the distances to nearly two billion stars[7].

 VII.
 The Flood